Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Method

 Our analysis in the above clearly suggests a simple gather function:

 This gather function leads to only $1/(N+1)$ communication overhead compared to the one in Eq.~\ref{eq:big_gather}.
-Smaller input to the edge devices also means that the storage, compute, and memory costs will be reduced accordingly.
-As our experimental results will show in later sections, $\mathrm{Gather^*}(B,x)$ does contains essential information for downstream tasks, which leads to high accuracy for them.
+Smaller input to low-resource devices also means that the storage, compute, and memory costs will be reduced accordingly.
+As our experimental results will show, $\mathrm{Gather^*}(B,x)$ does contain essential information for downstream tasks, which leads to high accuracy for them.

 $\mathrm{Gather^*}(B,x)$ is very simple in its formation, and the idea to sum up intermediate features may seem naive from a first peak.
 We want to suggest that a simple gather function is the most effective in practice: this gather function incurs almost zero extra computation or memory cost.
 Furthermore, this simple and natural form is derived from careful analyses of existing methods, which is endorsed by both existing experimental results and supportive conjectures.